 - 2014.
 The formal development of the software began, and EVM was specified in a paper by Gavin Wood, then the chief technology officer of Ethereum Switzerland GmbH.

 - 2015.
 Ethereum created its genesis block, marking the official launch of the platform.

 - 2018.
 Ethereum took second place to Bitcoin in terms of market capitalization.

 - 2021.
 A major network upgrade, named London, included Ethereum Improvement Proposal 1559 and introduced a mechanism for reducing transaction fee volatility.
 ETH's price rose to an all-time high of $4,865.57 in November 2021.

 - 2022.
-Ethereum will move to Ethereum 2.0 and shift from a PoW consensus model to PoS.
+With the Merge, the cryptocurrency moved to Ethereum 2.0 and shifted from a PoW consensus model to PoS.